-One million hours of psychiatrist time wasted yearly on phone approval for hospitalizationApril 23rd, 2013 in Health /
+One million hours of psychiatrist time wasted yearly on phone approval for hospitalizationApril 23, 2013 in Medicine & Health / Health

 A study published today in Annals of Emergency Medicine reports lengthy waits for severely ill psychiatric patients in need of immediate hospitalization in the Boston area, due in part to time-consuming prior authorizations required by insurance companies.